Daṇḍa (Hindu punishment): Confiscation of property

-In ancient Hindu society, the entire private property of an offender would be confiscated, whereas the Indian Penal Codes only confiscate property used in the commission of the crime.
+In ancient Hindu society, the entire private property of an offender would be confiscated, whereas the Indian Penal Codes and Bharatiya Nyaya Sanhita only confiscate property used in the commission of the crime.
 In ancient India, there were seven kinds of crimes that warranted confiscation of property; these were officials who accepted money from suitors with poor intentions, Shudras who had sexual intercourse with a woman of a higher caste, Vaishyas who had sexual intercourse with a Brahmin, traders who exported goods over which the king had a monopoly or whose export was forbidden, and officials who were supposed to administer public affairs but were corrupted by wealth and had disrupted the business of another.
 The furniture of a woman who disrespected her drunkard or diseased husband could be taken.
 The entire property of a person, unless they were a Brahmin, could be taken if that person had unintentionally committed a crime.